Uniform inference for value functions: Inference

 \end{thm}

-Theorem~\ref{thm:size_control} shows that the size of tests can be controlled locally to the null region, and the nominal rejection probability matches the intended probability for tests of equality.
-The inequality in the second part of this theorem results from the one-sidedness of the test statistics $\lambda_2$ and $\lambda_4$.
-This is related to a literature in econometrics on moment inequality testing.
-Tests may exhibit size that is lower than nominal for local alternatives that are from the interior of the null region.
-A few possible solutions to this problem have been proposed.
-For example, one might evaluate the region where the moments appear to hold with equality, which leads to contact set estimates like in the bootstrap routine described above \citep{LintonSongWhang10}.
-Alternatively, we may alter the reference distribution by shifting it in the regions where equality does not seem to hold \citep{AndrewsShi17}.
+Uniformity for $P \in \calP$ is maintained by the one-sided statistics when optimization matches the ``direction'' of the test.
+That is, when the value function matches the positive-part map in $\lambda_2$ and $\lambda_4$, we have uniformity over $P \in \calP$, and analogously uniform inference would be possible for minimization and the negative-part map.
+Uniformity can be lost when optimization and the direction of the test do not match, which may be the case with two-sided tests.

-In the next section we illustrate the usefulness of our results by returning to the example of Makarov bounds for treatment effect distributions and providing details on the construction of uniform confidence bands around the bound functions.
+In the next section we illustrate the usefulness of our results by providing details on the construction of uniform confidence bands around bound functions for the CDF of a treatment effect distribution.
+See the first section of the supplemental appendix for numerical simulations evaluating the finite-sample performance of the tests developed in Examples~\ref{ex:bounds} and~\ref{ex:stoc_dominance}.